 If you don’t see anything or hear anything, ask for guidance.

-When you’re stuck, you just might be released, too.
+Ask for guidance when you’re stuck, and you just might be released, too.